Two Towns Sort It Out: Curbside Recycling Changes Coming to Maplewood and South Orange in 2023

 - Mercury Containing Devices (thermostats, medical devices, thermometers)

-In addition to commonplace items such as cardboard, aluminum, and glass/plastic bottles, we also recycle other materials at the public works yard; please see below for further instruction.
+In addition to commonplace items such as cardboard, aluminum, and glass/plastic bottles, we also recycle other materials at the Department of Public Works:

-Click here for a guide to paint disposal: Safe Paint Disposal Maplewood
+Click here for a guide to safe paint disposal: Safe Paint Disposal Maplewood

 Air Conditioner Disposal

-Residents may dispose of air conditioners at the public works yard without removing any remaining Freon from the unit.
-All air conditioner units dropped off at the public works yard are to be placed on the curb beside the yellow canister used to recycle used motor oil.
+Residents may dispose of air conditioners at the public works recycling center without removing any remaining Freon from the unit.
+All air conditioner units dropped off at the public works yard are to be placed on the curb beside the yellow canister used to recycle motor oil.

 Pouring used cooking oil down your kitchen sink, or toilet, will lead to blockages in your plumbing system, as well as the Township’s sewer system.
 When a blockage happens, it could lead to sewage backing up into your, or a neighbors home.
-There is a large container on premises in which you can easily dispose of your used cooking oil in a safe and eco-friendly method.
+There is a large container at the DPW recycling center in which you can easily dispose of your used cooking oil in a safe and eco-friendly method.

-Motor oil can be disposed of in a large yellow canister on premises.
+Motor oil can be disposed of in a large yellow canister at the DPW recycling center.

 Used Clothing Drop-Off Shed

-Used clothing is accepted at the Recycling Center.
+Used clothing is accepted at the DPW recycling center.
 Receipts are available so donated clothing can be claimed as a tax deduction.

 - All clothing